dperez42/ft_Inception_Of_Things/p2/README.md

 ![Alt text](../assets/p2.png)

-- one in server mode, dedicated IP on the eth1 interface 192.168.56.247
+- one vm in server mode, dedicated IP on the eth1 interface 192.168.56.110

-NOTE: Choose ips avalible in your network
+NOTE: Choose ips avalible in your network.

+### Installing K3S

-K3S (a lightweight kubernetes) to install in server mode
+K3S (a lightweight kubernetes) to install in server mode:

 > curl -sfL https://get.k3s.io | sh -